kendo-labs/angular-kendo/CONTRIBUTING.md

 #### Squash your commits

 When you've completed your work on a topic branch, we prefer that you squash your work down into a single commit to make the merge process easier.
-For information on squashing via an interactive rebase, see [the rebase documentation on GitHub](https://help.github.com/articles/interactive-rebase)
+For information on squashing via an interactive rebase, see [the rebase documentation on GitHub](https://help.github.com/articles/interactive-rebase).

+You should also follow the [AngularJS Git Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/) for you commit message since we are using the [grunt-conventional-changelog](https://github.com/btford/grunt-conventional-changelog) grunt task to generate our CHANGELOG.

 ### 3. Submit a Pull Request